Particular/docs.particular.net/servicepulse/custom-notification-and-alerting-using-servicecontol-events.md

 ### Common information contained in events

-Both heartbeat events contain identifying information about the host and the endpoint.
+Both heartbeat and custom check events contain identifying information about the host and the endpoint.

 ### Alerting on HeartbeatStopped Event

-Heartbeats are used to track endpoints health see [this into for more information](/servicepulse/intro-endpoints-heartbeats.md#active-vs-inactive-endpoints)
+Heartbeats are used to track endpoints health see [this intro for more information](/servicepulse/intro-endpoints-heartbeats.md#active-vs-inactive-endpoints)

 Once an endpoint stops sending heartbeats to ServiceControl queue ServiceControl will publish a [HeartbeatStopped](https://github.com/Particular/ServiceControl.Contracts/blob/master/src/ServiceControl.Contracts/HeartbeatStopped.cs) event.